lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 \Delta S_{\rm salt} = 0.368 \frac{N_p}{2} \log C_S,
 $$

-where $N_p$ is the number of phosphates in the duplex, so that $N_f / 2 = N$ is, under usual conditions, the duplex length, $C_S$ is the molar concentration of monovalent cations[^magnesium], and the resulting contribution is in units of cal / mol K.
+where $N_p$ is the number of phosphates in the duplex, so that $N_p / 2 = N$ is, under usual conditions, the duplex length, $C_S$ is the molar concentration of monovalent cations[^magnesium], and the resulting contribution is in units of cal / mol K.

 [^magnesium]: Magnesium and other multivalent cations are not supported.